kritgrover/data-analysis/README.md

 - Which hospital has the highest number of patients?

-    Using mode() function, hospital with the most number of patients is extracted.
+    Using mode() function, hospital with the highest number of patients is extracted.

 - What share of the patients in the general hospital suffers from stomach-related issues?
 Round the result to the third decimal place?